Sunshine State Conference

 The Sunshine State Conference is a college athletic conference affiliated with the National Collegiate Athletic Association (NCAA) at the Division II level.
 All of its member institutions are located in the state of Florida, which is popularly known as the Sunshine State.

 The conference was originally formed in 1975 as a men's basketball conference.
-It has since expanded to sponsor championships in 18 sports, including men's and women's basketball, baseball, men's and women's cross country, men's and women's golf, men's and women's lacrosse, women's rowing, men's and women's soccer, softball, men's and women's swimming, men's and women's tennis, women's volleyball.
+It has since expanded to sponsor championships in 21 sports, including men's and women's basketball, baseball, women's beach volleyball, men's and women's cross country, men's and women's golf, men's and women's lacrosse, men's and women's outdoor track, women's rowing, men's and women's soccer, softball, men's and women's swimming, men's and women's tennis, women's volleyball.

-SSC institutions have won a total of 135 NCAA national team championships, including a conference record eight in the 2024–25 academic year.
-The conference has also claimed a total of 101 national runner-up trophies.
+SSC institutions have won a total of 144 NCAA national team championships, including an NCAA Division II record nine in the 2025–26 academic year.
+The conference has also claimed a total of 103 national runner-up trophies.